What Happens to Your Body When You Quit Eating Sugar?

 Cutting back on sugar can help maintain blood sugar levels and also increase the level of serotonin within the brain, promoting a healthy and consistent sleep pattern.

-Try cutting sugar out of your diet, or at least limit your intake, to enjoy better sleep.
-You might be surprised by how much better you are sleeping!
+To enjoy better sleep, try cutting sugar out of your diet or at least limiting your intake.
+You might be surprised by how much better you sleep!

 After quitting sugar, you may notice a significant decrease in low-density lipoproteins (LDL or ‘bad' cholesterol) as well as triglycerides.
 Moreover, your blood pressure level may get back on track.